-(1) The amounts include the Company's pension contributions to both the Company's regular Defined Contribution pension plan and to the Defined Contribution Supplemental Retirement Plan.
-These amounts are also reported in the "Pension Value" column of the Summary Compensation Table on page 42.
+(1) The amounts include the Company's pension contributions to both the Company's regular defined contribution pension plan and to the Company's defined contribution supplemental retirement plan.
+For Mr. Schiodtz, the amounts include the Company's pension contributions to the Company's regular defined contribution pension plan in Chile, amounts contributed directly by Mr. Schiodtz, and amounts contributed in the past by Mr. Schiodtz's previous employers.
+The Company's pension contributions are also reported in the "Pension Value" column of the Summary Compensation Table on page 44.